ali-albinfalah/FDA-adverse-events-analysis/README.md

 - Reports are self-reported and not confirmed proof that the product caused the adverse event
 - Side effects may be linked to pre-existing health conditions
-- Report quality varies — some entries are incomplete or missing key details
+- Report quality varies.
+Some entries are incomplete or missing key details
 - Nearly 40% of reports did not disclose patient age

 ## Data Source